othmansh0/Clima/README.md

 - Search for a city's weather using search bar.
 - Parsing JSON data with OpenWeatherMap API using the native Encodable and Decodable protocols.
 - MVC design pattern.
+- Created this app as part of my learning and improvement during appbrewery ios development bootcamp on udemy.

 #### Frameworks